Pi4J/pi4j.github.io/content/documentation/java-installation.md

 ### Check your board version

-If you are not sure which type of board you have, you can check this in the terminal with “cat /proc/cpuinfo”, for instance for a Raspberry Pi B+ 1.2:
+If you are not sure which type of board you have, you can check this in the terminal with `cat /proc/cpuinfo`, for instance for a Raspberry Pi B+ 1.2:

 ```
 $ cat /proc/cpuinfo